rchanou/rchanou.github.io/cost-based-management.md

 - Ensure you have mechanisms for containing and recouping costs.
 - Holistically consider and balance all costs.
 The ultimate costs we should minimize are our human time and energy, both for developers and especially for end-users.

-## Proposal: A Cost-Aware Development Tool
+## Proposal: A Cost-Aware Test Manager

 > Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowcharts; they'll be obvious.
 >